Universitätsmedizin Halle

 Cooperating Institutions

-05 Subproject 2.4 Resilience and Risk Factors for Students: Strengths of Character and Personality Pathology
+07 Subproject 2.4 Resilience and Risk Factors for Students: Strengths of Character and Personality Pathology

 Als Teilprojekt des Verbundprojektes Students at Risk for Mental Health Issues (StaR_MHI) untersucht AP 2.4 Resilienz- und Risikofaktoren, die sich auf das Wohlbefinden von Studierenden auswirken können.
 Unter den Resilienzfaktoren psychischer Gesundheit nehmen Charakterstärken (d.s. moralisch positiv bewertete Eigenschaften wie Kreativität, Neugier, Urteilsvermögen, Liebe zum Lernen und Weitsicht) eine besondere Rolle ein, aber auch einzelne Merkmale, wie Verspieltheit.
-Integriert in die Baseline-Erhebung aus AP2.1 werden in Teilstichproben Resilienz- und Risikofaktoren erfasst, um deren Beziehungen zur psychischen Gesundheit im Längsschnitt zu prüfen.
+Integriert in die Baseline-Erhebung aus AP 2.1 werden in Teilstichproben Resilienz- und Risikofaktoren erfasst, um deren Beziehungen zur psychischen Gesundheit im Längsschnitt zu prüfen.
 In einer Teilstichprobe werden dazu auch Erhebungen mit der deutschsprachigen Fassung des MMPI-3 eingesetzt.

 Project lead